ThuyTran102/4__Sentiment_Analysis_on_movie_reviews/README.md

-# LLM Project
 # Sentiment Analysis on Movie Reviews

 ## Project Task
-This project involves performing sentiment analysis on movie reviews using a pre-trained language model.
-The goal is to classify each review as either positive or negative.
-The project includes fine-tuning a pre-trained model, evaluating its performance, optimizing it through hyperparameter tuning, and using it for inference on new, unseen data.
+- This project involves performing sentiment analysis on movie reviews using a pre-trained language model.
+- The goal is to process and analyze human language data to classify each review as either positive or negative.
+- The project includes fine-tuning a pre-trained model, evaluating its performance, optimizing it through hyperparameter tuning, and using it for inference on new, unseen data.

 <p align="center" style="margin-top: 20px; margin-bottom: 20px;">
   <img width="60%" src="https://github.com/ThuyTran102/LLM-Project/blob/main/images/sentiment_purpose.png" alt="Outcome" style="border: 2px solid black;"></img>